 What's the deal with...
 Cyberpunk 2077?

-Cyberpunk 2077 is inching closer to reality with last week’s reminder *beep* from developers CD Projekt RED.
-The tabletop adaptation lit our worlds on fire in 2012 with an incredible and enigmatic CG trailer, and it's starting to look like the five year wait will have been worth it.
+Well, it finally happened.
+E3 arrived and we got our first real look at CD Projekt RED's Cyberpunk 2077.
+The tabletop adaption lit our worlds on fire in 2012 with an incredible and enigmatic CG trailer, and it's starting to look like the five year wait has been worth it.
 Here’s what we know so far about the next massive RPG from the wizards behind The Witcher.
 First of all, that trailer:

 When is Cyberpunk 2077’s release date?